Updated: Jan 21

 Redundant Imagery and Sentences.

 This one makes me the angriest.
-Not that it's somehow worse than the others (which are all pretty bad mistakes) but it can make every page hard to read.
+Not that it's somehow worse than the others, but it can make every page hard to read.
 Do this and your readers will not be readers for long.

 Remember when we said bad poets can make readers insane (with rage and disgust), well this is where they shine.
 Think of this as your MICRO redundancies.